Supply chain process: Where does your supply chain begin and end?

 Global supply chains are becoming very fragmented and dispersed and so require lots of resources and technologies to function well.
 Complex supply chains such as those in aerospace, hi-tech, chemicals and pharmaceuticals are becoming more difficult to design and manage.
 According to Gartner, some of the most efficient global supply chains are in fast-moving-consumer-goods (FMCG) companies such as Unilever, Nestle, Nike and Inditex (Zara).
 These companies have close relationships with their suppliers, even owning some of them, which is contributing to their successes.

 Johnson & Johnson is a confirmed leader in the healthcare industry due to its on-going focus on its supply chain capabilities such as end-to-end visibility.
-The company prides itself on being a customer-centric organization.
-It is an early adopter of new technologies such as 3D printing which it is using to enhance its manufacturing and distributions operations and unlock new opportunities.
+The company prides itself on being a customer-centric organisation.
+It is an early adopter of new technologies such as 3D printing which it is using to enhance its manufacturing and distribution operations and unlock new opportunities.
 Its global team has played a large part in streamlining the sourcing processes for both ingredients and packaging.
-They realized that their supply chain was not as nimble and agile as it could be, and they weren’t leveraging their global scale in sourcing enough.
+They realised that their supply chain was not as nimble and agile as it could be, and they weren’t leveraging their global scale in sourcing enough.

 The professional association for supply chain management and the leading provider of research and education (APICS) provides a supply chain operations reference model (SCOR) on which you can assess your current abilities.
 It identifies steps in four measures: process, performance, practices and people.